Pjirlip/Groms/README.md

 # Groms (Get Rid of Messengers)

-Groms is an Multi-Messenger-Desktop Application written in Electron.
+Groms is an Multi-Messenger electron application.

 > Groms is currently still in main development and there ist'n any usable and stable version available.